All Articles

 Learn how you can protect your child from hepatitis

-Norberto Rodriguez-Báez, M.D., gastroenterologist at Children's Health℠ and Professor of Pediatrics at UT Southwestern, is an expert on hepatitis, conducting research and seeing patients at Children's Medical Center Dallas.
+Norberto Rodriguez-Báez, M.D., Gastroenterologist at Children's Health℠ and Professor of Pediatrics at UT Southwestern, is an expert on hepatitis, conducting research and seeing patients at Children's Medical Center Dallas.
 He shares his insights on hepatitis A, B and C, and how parents can help reduce their child's risk of contracting what can turn into a serious illness.

 What is hepatitis A?